althonos/nanoset.py/README.md

         Maximum depth: 38
         Number of leaves**: 1130671

-According to these, we are going to have **1,130,671** leavers for a total of **1,595,237** nodes, which means **70.8%** of empty sets.
+According to these, we are going to have **1,130,671** leaves for a total of **1,595,237** nodes, which means **70.8%** of empty sets.
 Now you may think:

 > Ok, I got this.
 But in this case, I just need a special case for leaves, where
-> instead of storing an empty set of `neighbors`, I just store `None`, since it
+> instead of storing an empty set of `neighbors`, I store a reference to `None`
-> only has a size of 16 bytes!
-And then, I can replace `None` with an actual
+> when that set would be empty.
+I can then replace that reference with an actual
-> set if I want to add a new edge from that node!
+> set only when I want to add new edges from that node.
+Problem solved!

 Well, glad we are on the same level: this is what **`nanoset`** does for you!